ubern-mia/MIALab/docs/installation.rst

    - :bash:`cd /path/to/where/you/want/the/code`
    - :bash:`git clone https://github.com/ubern-mia/MIALab.git`

 #.
-Anaconda installation (`official website <https://docs.anaconda.com/anaconda/install/mac-os>`__)
+Anaconda installation

-   - Launch the installer
+   - Follow the instructions on the `official website <https://docs.anaconda.com/anaconda/install/mac-os/>`__
-   - On the Destination Select screen, select "Install for me only"
-   - (Don't install VisualStudio Code)
-   - etc.

 #.
 Verify the installation